How to Start Getting in Shape

 Exercise is Medicine

-Exercise (besides real quality food) is the most powerful medicine you can buy, yet it costs you nothing, besides your time and effort.
+Exercise (besides real quality food) is the most potent medicine you can buy, yet it costs you nothing besides your time and effort.

 Take a look at the obesity map of the United States below in Figure 1.